openstack-charmers/openstack-bundles/development/openstack-lxd-bionic-rocky/README.md

         -g 10.245.168.1 -c 10.245.168.0/21 \
 	-f 10.245.172.0:10.245.172.254 ext_net

-You'll need to adapt the parameters for the network configuration that eno2 on all the servers is connected to; in a public cloud deployment these ports would be connected to a publicable addressable part of the Internet.
+You'll need to adapt the parameters for the network configuration that eno2 on all the servers is connected to; in a public cloud deployment these ports would be connected to a publicly addressable part of the Internet.

 We'll also need an 'internal' network for the admin user which instances are actually connected to: